 In analyzing the gloves, I broke down my review into three categories: Features, Fit and Function.

 I mentioned that the gloves felt non-restrictive and allowed me to move freely; however, one area of a glove that I want no movement in is the cuff.
-This is the area that seals the gloves shut and keeps any foreign substances from entering the internal potion of the gloves.
-In that regard, the cuff on these gloves sealed tightly and felt effective in preventing the entry of unwanted contaminants.
+This is the area that seals the gloves shut and keeps any foreign substances from entering the internal portion of the gloves.
+In that regard, the cuff on these gloves sealed tightly and was effective at preventing the entry of unwanted contaminants.
 Made from TPR (thermoplastic rubber), the hook and loop closure sealed shut and did not shift during wear.
-Also made from TPR on the cuff is a built-in cuff puller that allows you to put the gloves on fast when needed.
-Initially I thought this feature was unnecessary, but found myself enjoying the extra grip as I pulled the gloves on.
+Also made from TPR is a built-in cuff puller on the cuff that allows you to put the gloves on fast when needed.
+Initially, I thought this feature was unnecessary, but I found myself enjoying the extra grip as I pulled the gloves on.
 The TPR material cannot be overlooked as well.
 This innovative material is as durable as plastic, yet still as flexible as rubber.

 Finally, the most recognizable feature of the gloves – the “Diamondclad” palm.
 The palm is made from synthetic leather, while the diamond pattern is silicone.
 The silicone provided excellent grip throughout wear.
 The diamond pattern is designed to eliminate unnecessary material – making the gloves light and flexible – and still provide the level of grip you would enjoy if you were to have the entire palm covered in silicone.
 Unfortunately, to my eye, the pattern is a bit distracting and aggressive.
 It is not a big deal and I understand the premise behind the design, but it is certainly bolder in appearance than some alternatives.